vip306/IDS-Module1-alt3-New/chapter9.md

                         body_test = {
                         test_function("plot")
                         })
 success_msg("Awesome!
-Let's go to the last exercise in this chapter!")
+You have completed all the exercises in this chapter!")
 ```